The legendary Cold Friday of Jan. 19, 1810 brought such terrible winds and frigid temperature that people talked and wrote about it for generations.

 So memorable was the Cold Friday that a mention of it 20 years later meant the listener understood it to mean January 19.
 Asked to recount a date in a New Hampshire court case, the witness simply said it happened on the ‘Cold Friday, 1810.’

-Henry David Thoreau was mindful of the Cold Friday during the winter of 1857, the coldest ever in New England.
+Henry David Thoreau thought of the Cold Friday during the winter of 1857, the coldest ever in New England.
 On Jan.
 11, 1857, he wrote in his journal:

 Mother remembers the Cold Friday--very well--She lived in the house where I was born--The people in the kitchen Jack Garrison--Ester--& a Hardy girl drew up close to the fire--but the dishes which the Hardy girl was washing froze as fast as she washed them close to the fire.
 They managed to keep warm in the parlor by their great fires.